vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 | :::image type="content" source="media/android-whatsnew/android-threat-found.png" alt-text="Screenshot showing a recommendation to take action on a detected threat."::: | **Malware detection** <br/>The user is prompted to take action on a detected threat. |

-**Feature Tiles**
+**Feature tiles**

-The current enterprise dashboard experience now features a tile view, as shown in the following screenshots.
+The current enterprise dashboard experience now features a tile view for your security team.
+The following table describes tiles your security team might see.

 | Tile | Description |
 |---|---|